 No two students are alike so why should your education be?
 It’s difficult for large bootcamps to maintain customization at scale, as a result you’ll find a less personal approach and more cookie-cutter portfolio projects.
 In today’s competitive market recruiters can spot most large Bootcamp portfolios a mile away, so beware that you will have to go the extra mile to do your own projects and ground-work when you are done if you want to stand out.
 Look for a program that helps you create unique projects and a magnetic portfolio.

 A completely overlooked, yet supremely important aspect of one’s learning journey and the place you will spend the most time is in your note-taking app, organizing your thoughts, saving and analyzing your research, and housing your work in progress So make sure that there is a system or plan in place to help you manage this.

 Curated Not Created Curriculums

-Some of the biggest and most popular bootcamps charge a premium for content that you could actually find for free online yourself.
-There is a benefit to having some of the best design content collected and organized for you, but be careful of curriculum content that is only curated and not created and delivered in a cumulative and cohesive way.
+Some of the biggest and most popular Bootcamps charge a premium for content that you could actually find for free, online yourself.
+There is a benefit to having some of the best design content collected and organized for you, but be careful of curriculum content that is only curated and not created and not delivered in a cumulative and cohesive way.

 Not Created or Taught By an Instructor

 Most bootcamps, courses, and programs are either created by business people or created by designers.
-While it's important to have mentors and be exposed to the help of professional designers, a trained instructor of the curriculum is an invaluable resource that will make a huge impact on how the content is created and delivered and can save you a lot of time and frustration during the learning process.
-It's the difference between a baseball player explaining how they throw a fastball vs having a coach look at your throw, notice that you pull to the left, and adjusting your arm for the perfect pitch.
+While it’s important to have mentors and be exposed to the help of professionals in the field, a trained instructor or teacher of the curriculum is an invaluable resource that will make a huge impact on how the content is created and delivered and can save you a lot of time and frustration during the learning process.
+It’s the difference between a baseball player explaining how to throw a fastball vs having a coach look at your throw, notice that you pull to the left, and adjusting your arm for the perfect pitch.